nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-11-25-family-function.markdown

 tags: design
 ---

+_Another poem in the series of poems I wrote for the Computer Department Technical Newsletter.
+In this poem, I aimed to introduce students to the quirks and subleties of different programming languages by giving them personalities._

 To these **functions** you see, you’re invited by **reference**,
 where every **paradigm** with style competes for reverence.